The aim of the Living with Uncertainty group programme is to assist people to develop skills to live well alongside cancer.

 - They will also be offered in person, when possible.

-- The sessions are based on a structured psychological approach known as Acceptance & Commitment Therapy.
+- The sessions are based on a psychological approach known as Acceptance & Commitment Therapy.

 Who is the Living with Uncertainty programme for?

-- Those experiencing a level of distress in relation to the uncertainty associated with a cancer diagnosis.
+- Those experiencing distress in relation to the uncertainty associated with a cancer diagnosis.

 - This distress will impact the person’s ability to live life in a way that is meaningful and satisfying.